neeraj742/Technophile-Bud-Task-3/README.md

 # Technophile-Bud-Task-3
-The Tak is to create a Personal Blog
+The Task is to create a Personal Blog